qnngroup/qnngds/docs/dev/setup.rst

 Once ``gdspy`` is installed in your virtual environment, you can install ``qnngds`` package (that you intend to modify) in editable mode.
-This allows to test the changes made to the package without having to reinstall it every time:
+This allows to test the changes made to the package without having to reinstall it every time.
+Be sure to specify the same path as you downloaded the repository to in Step 1.

 .. code-block:: bash